Crunchy Pickle Salad

 Continue reading below

-4 whole pickles (half- or full-sour), halved lengthwise, sliced crosswise into 2.5 cm pieces, plus 45 ml pickle brine
+4 whole pickles (half- or full-sour), halved lengthwise, sliced crosswise into (1") pieces, plus 45ml pickle brine

 1 medium fennel bulb, tough outer layers removed, thinly sliced crosswise

-Toast the walnuts on a rimmed baking tray, tossing once, until golden brown, about 8–10 minutes.
-Let them cool, then coarsely chop.
+Back to contentsPreheat oven to 177°C. Toast walnuts on a rimmed baking sheet, tossing once, until golden brown, 8–10 minutes.
+Let cool; coarsely chop.

-Meanwhile, whisk together the pickle brine, vinegar, mustard, honey, and red pepper flakes in a large bowl.
+Meanwhile, whisk pickle brine, vinegar, mustard, honey, and red pepper flakes in a large bowl.
+Add onion and season with salt and pepper.
+Let sit to allow onion to soften slightly, at least 5 minutes and up to 15 minutes.

-Transfer the salad to a large shallow bowl or platter and drizzle with oil.
+Add walnuts, pickles, fennel, dill, and Parmesan to dressing and toss to coat.
+Transfer salad to a large shallow bowl or platter and drizzle with oil.
+Serve with toast to sop up the dressing if desired.

 Disclaimer